Strategy To Unlock The Potential Of Underexplored Regions

 National and international competitive advantage will be best achieved by renewed investment in pre-competitive data as well as creating new and innovative tools and decision-support systems that will maximise the full value of government investment.

-Enhancing our use of high-performance computing, ‘big data’, the ‘cloud’ and the creation of new virtual research and exploration laboratories, will also be essential.
+Enhancing our use of high-performance computing, ‘big data’, the ‘cloud’ and the creation of new virtual research and exploration laboratories will also be essential.

-This system will be a point-of-difference to help convert Australia’s favourable international benchmark into enhanced investment, more effective exploration and subsequent discovery and new wealth creation.
+This system will be a point-of-difference to help convert Australia’s favourable international benchmark into an enhanced investment, more effective exploration and subsequent discovery and new wealth creation.

 Direct new pre-competitive programmes at a quantum dependent upon available Australian, state and territory government funding, with planned acquisition programmes for 2017–22 to include large regional seismic, magnetotelluric and airborne geophysical surveys, stratigraphic drilling, geological, geochemical and isotopic mapping and sampling, reports on the potential for a range of commodities and mineral systems and the compilation, synthesis and delivery of company geoscience and exploration (and environmental) data.

 Pursue digital collaboration to maximise Australia’s advantages of vast online data holdings, through AuScope’s infrastructure, advanced computer codes, supercomputing facilities and advanced technologies.

 Create a new digital undercover exploration decision-support system that maximises the useability of the pre-competitive data and tools.
 The system will be an open-source digital platform for decision making by the government, industry, and researchers and will be an environment within which the METS sector can create new applications and value.